 Roads of Spain

-Located on the island of Mallorca, in Spain, Sa Calobra Road is one of the most scenic drives in the world..
+Located on the island of Mallorca, in Spain, Sa Calobra Road is one of the most scenic drives in the world.
 Imagine dropping a long piece of wet spaghetti on the floor.
 The pattern it makes looks something like what the road looks.
 If you really want a challenge, try tackling it by bike.

 Situado en la zona suroeste de Europa, España es un país muy montañoso.
 A pesar de ser más famoso, mundialmente, por sus playas, España es el segundo país más montañoso de Europa, con muchos picos de más de 3.000 metros de altura.
 Subir a alguno de estos puertos de montaña te ofrecerá algunas de las vistas más espectaculares que puedas imaginar.

-Far de Formentor is the name of a spectacular lighthouse built in 1863, at an elevation of 119m (390ft) above the sea level, located at the eastern end of Mallorca's Formentor peninsula, in Spain.
+Far de Formentor is a spectacular lighthouse built in 1863, at an elevation of 119m (390ft) above sea level, located at the eastern end of Mallorca's Formentor peninsula, in Spain.
+It’s one of the best roads in Mallorca.

-Alto de l’Angliru is a high mountain peak at an elevation of 1.558m (5,111ft) above the sea level, located in the province and autonomous community of Asturias, in Spain.
+Alto de l’Angliru is a high mountain peak at an elevation of 1.558m (5,111ft) above sea level, located in the province and autonomous community of Asturias, in Spain.
 It’s one of the hardest and most epic climbs you can ride on two wheels.

 GC-200 is said to be the most challenging road in Spain.
-It’s an exhilarating drive with stunning coastal and mountain scenery located in the west region of Gran Canaria Island.
-It's also one of Europe's top drives with cliff edge moments.
-The road has it all from hairpin bends to sheer cliff-edge drops.
+It’s an exhilarating drive with stunning coastal and mountain scenery located in the western region of Gran Canaria Island.
+It's also one of Europe's top drives with cliff-edge moments.
+The road has it all, from hairpin bends to sheer cliff-edge drops.
+It's one of the best roads on the Canary Islands.

-Puig Major is a mountain peak at an elevation of 1.417m (4,648ft) above the sea level, located on the Spanish island of Mallorca.
-The top of this mountain is off limits as a military zone and corresponding permission by the Air Force will be required.
+Puig Major is a mountain peak at an elevation of 1,417m (4,648ft) above sea level, located on the Spanish island of Mallorca.
+The top of this mountain is off-limits as a military zone, and corresponding permission by the Air Force will be required.
+It’s one of the best roads in Mallorca.

-Located in the island of Tenerife, on the Canary Island of Spain, the curvy TF-21 is one of the most spectacular roads in Europe.
+Located on the island of Tenerife, in the Canary Islands of Spain, the curvy TF-21 is one of the most spectacular roads in Europe.
+It's one of the best roads on the Canary Islands.

 Located in southwestern Europe, Spain is a very mountainous country.
 It is perhaps most well-known for its sandy beaches, but Spain is the most mountainous country in Europe after Switzerland, and climbing to the top of some of the country’s highest peaks will reward you with the most spectacular sights ever.